Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 It is the Base Commander’s duty to keep the Base open to ensure its operational readiness at any given time, as any closures or delays impact the Base’s ability to serve and support our members, our Formation, the Royal Canadian Navy and the Canadian Armed Forces as a whole.
 This duty to remain operational may appear, at times, in direct conflict with the Base Commander’s responsibility to ensure the safety and security of Defence Team personnel and their families.
 This, however, is not the case.

 - When it comes to Base openings, delayed openings and closures, it is important to note that the safety of our members is also the responsibility of senior leaders, supervisors and the members themselves.
-The Base Commander cannot make weather-based assessments on every individual Defence Team members’ safety and well-being, as the conditions vary greatly depending on members’ communities of residence.
-Defence Team personnel are expected to assess their own circumstances and discuss their ability to commute to work with their respective Chains of Command/supervisors prior to any adverse weather events.
+The Base Commander cannot make weather-based assessments on every individual Defence Team member’s safety and well-being, as the conditions vary greatly depending on members’ communities of residence.
+Defence Team personnel are expected to assess their own circumstances and discuss their ability to commute safely to work with their respective Chains of Command/supervisors prior to any adverse weather events.

 - What does a “Base closure” really mean?

-Although a Base closure may be announced due to adverse weather, it is important to note that Base properties are never 100% closed, as CFB Halifax must ensure operational readiness and the provision of emergency and critical services to its on-site and live-in members at all times.
-When the Base Commander ‘closes’ the Base, it means that:
+Although a Base closure may be announced due to adverse weather, it is important to note that Base properties are never 100% closed, as CFB Halifax must always ensure operational readiness and the provision of emergency and critical services to its on-site and live-in members at all times.

 - the Base Commander is restricting any non-essential vehicular or pedestrian traffic on Base properties (this is often to ensure that the SNIC team can do its job safely and efficiently);